Crafting Experiences That Matter

 First Time Buyer Research

-We realized through our customer conversion data that we were having a problem retaining first-time buyers.
-The design team held a design sprint, produced a prototype, conducted user research and learned a lot.
-All participants wanted more information about the seller.
-We learned that the number of sales and a seller rating scale would tremendously increase trust and sell-through rates.
-The problem was that stakeholders wanted us to develop trust through Tradesy as a peer-to-peer marketplace but users told us they wanted more visibility into individual sellers.
+Conversion data showed we were struggling to retain first-time buyers.
+The team ran a design sprint, built a prototype, conducted user research, and learned that participants wanted more information about individual sellers.
+Sales count and seller ratings would have substantially increased trust and sell-through.
+Stakeholders wanted to build trust through the Tradesy brand.
+Users told us they wanted visibility into individual sellers.
+Naming the gap shifted the strategy.

 Onboarding Experiment

-Our challenge was to reimagine an engaging experience that helps buyers find relevant and enticing products.
-We created an onboarding experience to lead users to the right products from reputable sellers and encourages them to return again and again.
-We learned from our prototype that buyers don’t mind giving detailed preference information to get better recommendations.
-We also experimented with global preferences versus session-specific preferences.
+The challenge was to reimagine an engaging experience that helps buyers find relevant products.
+We created onboarding that led users to the right products from reputable sellers and brought them back.
+The prototype showed that buyers don't mind giving detailed preference information when it improves recommendations.
+We also tested global preferences against session-specific preferences.

 Competitive Analysis - Mitsubishi

-This is a competitive analysis I gathered for a Saatchi & Saatchi project.
-We identified competitive usability to inspire creative differentiation.
+A competitive analysis I led for a Saatchi and Saatchi project, identifying competitive usability gaps that helped inspire creative differentiation.

 Heuristics